detviler/detviler/README.md

 - 👋 Hi, I’m @detviler
-- 👀 I’m interested in a wilder set of things, which includes blockchain & neural networks
+- 👀 I’m interested in a wilder set of things, which includes blockchain, neural networks & generative AI
-- 🌱 I’m currently learning Mandarin
+- 🌱 I’m currently learning French
-- 💞️ I’m looking to collaborate on #CoinPie
+- 💞️ I’m looking to collaborate on #python
 - 📫 How to reach me detviler8u8@outlook.com

 <!---